-In any one week, 48 million Americans listen to a podcast, 80% of whom give an ear to most or all of it.
-With only 550,000 podcasts available online, podcasting is far from fatigued.
-When it comes to podcasts produced by businesses, podcasting is a tactic far less utilized by B2B companies compared to B2C counterparts, giving your business lots of space to grow.
+In any given week, 80 million Americans listen to a podcast, 80% of whom give an ear to most or all of an episode.
+With only 850,000 podcasts available online, podcasting is far from fatigued.
+When it comes to podcasts produced by brands, podcasting is a tactic far less utilized by B2B companies compared to B2C counterparts, giving your business lots of space to grow.

-Putting your podcast in the ears of as many listeners as possible involves using traditional inbound marketing principles.
-However, B2B podcast promotion and marketing tends to be the last thing people think about after devoting so much time and energy to the production process.
+But just because a podcast is created, doesn’t mean listeners will find it.
+Don’t underestimate the power of a great podcast marketing strategy to help your content reach the right audience.
+Putting your podcast in the ears of the right listeners can mean using a variety of marketing tactics.
+B2B podcast promotion and marketing tends to be the last thing people think about after devoting so much time and energy to the production process.
 Producing a quality podcast is just the start; syndicating and promoting are critical to building loyal listeners.

-If you are looking for ways to drive more awareness and listeners for your B2B podcast, or if you're just getting started with planning your B2B podcast, here are six ways we recommend building your listener base.
+If you are looking for ways to drive more awareness and listeners for your podcast, or if you're just getting started with planning your podcast, here are six B2B podcasting best practices we recommend to build your listener base.

 6 B2B Podcast Promotion Strategies